Class 2 (Barn Owls) 2024 - 2025

 General information

-• Please tie up long hair.
+• Please tie up long hair (shoulder length or longer).

 • Please have a bottle of water at school every day.
 This can be refilled as necessary.